HasanGoni/ML_with_tabular_data/readme.md

 # Tabular data analysis

-- This repo is created to add different factor for machine learing.
+- This repo is created to add different criteria for machine learning(only for tabular data).
-- Each folder contain one criteria. (like feature engineering, feature selection, permuation importance, Dimensionality reduction)
+- Each folder contain one criteria. (like feature engineering, feature selection, permutation importance, Dimensionality reduction)
-- Most of the codes are taken from different courses (coursera or fastai)
+- Most of the codes are taken from different online courses (coursera or fastai)